A Wide and Deep Exploration of Radio-detected Active Galactic Nuclei with Subaru HSC (WERGS). XII. Final Optical Identification of VLASS Radio Sources from the Subaru/HSC-SSP Wide Survey Over 1200 deg$^2$: Sample selection

 \section{Sample selection}

 Following the workflow illustrated in Figure \ref{flow}, we construct our radio galaxy sample step by step.
 First, we begin from the VLASS Epoch~2 SE catalog, adopting it as the parent list of radio detections.
 The parent catalog contains a total of 2,995,025 entries.
 We then define a quality-controlled subset (hereafter the Clean VLASS catalog) by applying catalog-level cuts, following the procedure of \citet{Zhong2025UNVEIL1}, to remove obvious imaging pathologies and non-astrophysical artifacts while retaining bona fide radio sources.
 Specifically: (i) we require well-constrained astrometry, E\_RA $< 2.5^{\prime\prime}$ and E\_DEC $< 2.5^{\prime\prime}$, where E\_RA and E\_DEC are the quoted 1$\sigma$ positional uncertainties in right ascension and declination, respectively; (ii) we accept only standard PyBDSF source classes, S\_Code $\in{\mathrm{S,M,C}}$, where $\mathrm{S}$ indicates a source fit by a single Gaussian, $\mathrm{M}$ a source requiring multiple Gaussians, and $\mathrm{C}$ a source fit by a single Gaussian but lying in the same flux island as another source (i.e., a blended/complex island); (iii) we restrict to entries with acceptable duplication and detection-quality flags, Duplicate\_flag $\in{0,1}$ and Quality\_flag $\in{0,4}$, where Duplicate\_flag identifies repeated detections of the same astrophysical component in overlapping images (we exclude explicit duplicates), and Quality\_flag encodes detection reliability; Quality\_flag $=0$ corresponds to unflagged detections, while Quality\_flag $=4$ denotes cases where the integrated flux density is formally smaller than the peak brightness but the detection is otherwise acceptable.
 Finally, we impose NN\_dist $>30^{\prime\prime}$, where NN\_dist is the angular separation to the nearest other fitted catalog component after accounting for duplicates, in order to reduce obvious blending/confusion in subsequent cross-matching and morphology measurements.
+We note that the NN\_dist $>30^{\prime\prime}$ criterion may preferentially exclude highly extended or multi-component radio galaxies, including some classical double-lobed radio galaxies.
+The resulting catalog is therefore optimized for robust optical counterpart identification and statistical analyses of predominantly compact radio sources, rather than completeness for highly extended radio morphologies.
 As a result, we obtain quality-controlled subset of 1,380,707 objects as the Clean VLASS catalog.

 [1]{\parbox[t]{0.32\textwidth}{ \ttfamily #1}}

 Second, on the HSC side, we enforce a conservative ``clean'' selection to ensure robust photometry and astrometry for the optical counterparts, as summarized in Table~\ref{tab:hsc_clean_flags}.
 In brief, we require primary detections, exclude measurements affected by image edges or problematic central pixels (e.g., interpolation, saturation, cosmic rays, or bad pixels), and ensure reliable centroid measurements in all bands.
 We also mask regions contaminated by bright-star artifacts and require a sufficient number of contributing exposures in each band to guarantee stable measurements.
 After applying these criteria, we retrieve multi-band photometry (e.g., \texttt{cmodel} and PSF fluxes) and ancillary quantities such as Galactic extinction coefficients and photometric-redshift \citep[Mizuki;][]{Tanaka18} estimates when available.
 We also attach spectroscopic redshifts from the HSC-SSP spec-$z$ compilation when available.